 I read the Psalms a lot.
 They have spoken to me many times in the “desert seasons” of life.
 They help me form thoughts of praise and maintain an attitude of thanksgiving.
 But mostly they remind me of the infinite love our Heavenly Father has for each of us.

 Psalm 63 is one that has encouraged me through both the rough days and the days I simply needed to be centered in my Heavenly Father.

 Whether you’re in the heat of a battle or in gentler place right now, I trust God will encourage you today through Psalm 63:1-8.

-4 Ways to Beat the Heat of Life
+4 Ways to get Through the Hard Times